 Entering Scotland from abroad

-We are so excited to announce that both our fabulous self-guided tours and private group tours have been taking place again since August this year.
+We are so excited to announce that both our fabulous self-guided tours and private group tours will be running as usual this year.
 We are also more than happy to accept your bookings for next year!
 Since our colleagues have returned to our office in Edinburgh (South Queensferry), our opening times are back to normal on weekdays: you can get hold of us by phone on 0044 131 3311576 (Mon-Thurs from 9am-3.30pm UK time), or by email to firstname.lastname@example.org.
 We will reply to your email within 2 working days.

 Of course, travelling in times of Covid-19 carries a certain residual risk that cannot be eliminated.
 Therefore, please note that in case of cancellation or no-show, our normal cancellation conditions apply (this also applies to situations where quarantine becomes necessary after entry).
 The cancellation fees cover our service as well as non-refundable deposits.